Learn about our COVID 19 updates

 Ruma 1 Kaiako

 Kō Kristina Stevens tōku ingoa.
-I’ve been a teacher for over 20 years in both the US and NZ.
-I’ve been at Tītahi Bay School since 2013.
-If your children have me as their teacher, they may have a slight American accent by the end of the year!
-What makes our school unique is our KURA values, colourful school grounds and fantastic Tītahi Bay community.
+Kei Paraparaumu ahau e noho ana.
+I’ve been a teacher for over 20 years in both the US and NZ, and I’ve been teaching at Tītahi Bay School since 2013.
+If your children have me as their teacher, they may develop a slight American accent by the end of the year!
+What makes our school unique is our KURA values, colourful school grounds, and fantastic Tītahi Bay community.
 I’m grateful for having a career that I love and for the privilege of working with such wonderful tamariki and kaimahi.
-In my spare time I enjoy listening to music, doing jigsaw puzzles, going for walks on the beach, or curling up on the couch with a good book and a cup of tea.
+Creating a classroom environment that’s fun, safe, and positive is important because I believe students learn best when they feel happy and loved.
+In my spare time, I enjoy reading, doing jigsaw puzzles, going for walks on the beach, and spending time with my pets.

 Kristina Stevens